2020 Maui Travel Updates

 UPDATE AS OF 6/10/2020: Governor Ige Has Extended Hawaii's Mandatory 14-day Quarantine For All Mainland and International Travelers Through July 31, 2020.

 STATEWIDE 14-DAY QUARANTINE FOR ARRIVALS ON OR AFTER MARCH 26, 2020:

 - Those arriving will be asked for ID verification, the location of where they are staying and a phone number for contact.
 Visitors will be quarantined in the hotel or rented lodging that they are staying.

 - The traveler will be responsible for their own transportation to and from the airport.

 - The penalty for violation of the order is $5,000 and/or a year in prison.

 - The quarantine does not apply to flight crews and pilots.

 - The traveler is fully responsible for the cost of the quarantine.

 WHAT THIS MEANS FOR OUR VALUED GUESTS:

-ALL RESORT POOLS AND GRILL AREAS ARE CLOSED IN ACCORDANCE WITH STATE OF HAWAII PUBLIC HEALTH DIRECTIVES.
+MOST RESORT POOLS AND GRILL AREAS ARE STILL CLOSED IN ACCORDANCE WITH STATE OF HAWAII PUBLIC HEALTH DIRECTIVES.
 VIOLATORS WILL BE ASSESSED A FINE.